sezanzeb/input-remapper/README.md

 - [x] automatically load presets on login for plugged in devices
 - [x] make sure it works on wayland
 - [x] support timed macros, maybe using some sort of syntax
-- [ ] add to the AUR, provide .deb and .appimage files
+- [ ] add to the AUR, provide .deb file
 - [ ] automatically load presets when devices get plugged in after login